Hezkore/openSUSE/software/floorp.md

 Floorp is just a modified version of Firefox, with additional features and customizations.\
 I mainly use it because it syncs with Firefox Sync and launches *a lot* faster than Firefox itself.

+Please see the "prefs.js" section below for some configuration changes that make it more usable.

 Floorp is not available in the package repositories, so we have two options.

 The simplest is via `opi`.\